cx-cloud-101/speedtest-workshop/gcp/writing-all-the-events-python.md

     pubsub_message = json.loads(base64.b64decode(event['data']).decode('utf-8'))
 ```
 Notice how the received `event` is processed through `base64.decode` before it is read with the `json` library.
 The `event.['data']`
 value is a base64 encoded string of the published message.
-PubSub will always encode messages down to bytearrys before sending them,
+PubSub will always encode messages down to bytearrays before sending them,
 so decoding is needed before further use.

 An important concept to understand with how Cloud Functions are executed is that they are only allocated compute time as long as they are running.